-What is Streaming Analytics?
+What Is Streaming Analytics?

 How Is Streaming Analytics Different from Traditional Data Analytics?

-What are the Benefits of Streaming Analytics?
+What Are the Benefits of Streaming Analytics?

 The top benefits of streaming analytics are:

-An end-to-end, AI-powered streaming analytics solution can ingest any data from any source at any latency to process and operationalize it for faster and continuous insights to all users.
+An end-to-end AI-powered streaming analytics solution can ingest any data from any source at any latency.
+This processes and operationalizes it continuously for faster insights to all users.

 Streaming Analytics Platforms and How Informatica Integrates with Them

 The streaming data analytics platform vendors typically consist of open-source Apache projects.
 These include Apache Spark, Apache Kafka, Storm, and Flink.
 It also includes proprietary vendors like IBM, TIBCO, SAS, Software AG, Amazon Kinesis, Azure Event Hub and Google Pub/Sub.
 Informatica’s Intelligent Data Management Cloud™ (IDMC) includes code-free and low-code streaming data processing services.
 These services help organizations connect to just about any open-source and commercial streaming solution.
 They’re enabled to ingest, process and operationalize the streaming data.
 This helps to run advanced analytics and AI consumption.

 Informatica Stream Processing